prphntm63/CIA-taplist/README.md

     - Commit the changes

 10. Deploy to Github Pages
-    - Select "Settings" in the github repo
+    - Select `Settings` in the github repo
-    - Click "Pages" on the left menu
+    - Click `Pages` on the left menu
     - Deploy from "master" branch
     - Your site should be live at `https://YOUR_GITHUB_USERNAME.github.io/CIA-taplist/`